Asian stocks follow Wall St down on rate hike, economy fears | Business

 - China

-Asian stocks followed Wall Street lower on Tuesday as fears increased that US rate hikes to fight inflation might stall economic growth.
+Asian stocks followed Wall Street lower on Tuesday as fears increased that US rate increases to fight inflation might stall economic growth.

-Market benchmarks in Tokyo, Hong Kong, Seoul, and Sydney fell.
+Market benchmarks in Tokyo, Hong Kong, South Korea, and Australia fell.
 Shanghai advanced.
 Oil prices fell more than USD 1 but stayed above USD 100 per barrel.

 Wall Street's benchmark S&P 500 index tumbled 3.2 percent on Monday, hitting its lowest point in more than a year.